-National Girl Child Day 2019: History,Theme,Objectives and Significance
+National Girl Child Day 2020: Current Theme, History and Significance

-On 24 January, National Girl Child Day is observed every year to give support, new opportunities to the girls in the country.
-This day is celebrated to raise the awareness among people about all the inequalities, discrimination, exploitation faced by the girls in the society.
-Inequality may be in terms of education, nutrition, legal rights, medical care, protection, child marriage, freedom etc. No doubt, the step of the Government of India to celebrate the National Girl Child Day is an improvement mission for the young girls and also promotion of the significance of girl as a child.
+No doubt, the step of the Government of India to celebrate the National Girl Child Day is an improvement mission for the young girls and also promotion of the significance of girls as a child.

 National Girl Child Day: History

 National Girl Child Day was first initiated in 2008 by the Ministry of Women and Child Development.
-The main objective behind it is to highlight the inequalities faced by girls, to promote awareness including the rights of a girl child, importance of education, health and nutrition.
+The main objective behind is to highlight the inequalities faced by girls, to promote awareness including the rights of a girl child, the importance of education, health, and nutrition.
 Nowadays also gender discrimination is a major problem that girls or women face throughout their life.

 National Girl Child Day: Objectives

 - To increase the consciousness of the people and offer new opportunities to the girl child in the society.

 - To remove all the inequalities faced by the girl child.

 - To ensure that the girl child should get all their human rights, respect and value in the country.

 - To work regarding gender discrimination, to educate people.